 Mobile Screenfest - International Mobile Festivals.
 The Pocket Films Festival Japan.

 Held in Yokohama, Japan beginning in 2007, it featured 48 movies, all of which were shot using cellphone video cameras.
 The 48 films presented at the festival were selected from over 400 international entries of up to 5 minutes duration.
 International Festival of Cellphone Cinema India.
 Mobifest, Canada The 4th annual Nokia Mobifest Toronto was held in Oct 2009 with the year's categories including animation, shot on mobile and best of festival.

-It wasn’t so long ago that the International Astronomical Union booted Pluto out of the solar system or that MySpace was overtaking Yahoo! and Google as the most-visited site in the U.S. Well, a few rotations around the sun later, and the overall shape of the geosocial universe has changed dramatically.
+It wasn’t so long ago that the International Astronomical Union booted Pluto out of the solar system or that MySpace was overtaking Yahoo!
+And Google as the most-visited site in the U.S. Well, a few rotations around the sun later, and the overall shape of the geosocial universe has changed dramatically.
 New stars have been born and others have been scattered out across the cold recesses of Internet space.

 Held at The TimesCenter in New York City, the conference attracted industry professionals from around the world who came to learn about the latest trends and innovations in media, journalism and advertising.
 A dynamic lineup of speakers shared original and inspiring content on stage throughout the day.
 Mashable's senior vice president of content and executive editor, Adam Ostrow, interviewed Facebook's journalist program manager Vadim Lavrusik on how the social network's new features can help journalists.
-President and chief creative officer of Grey New York, Tor Myhren, proved to be a talented storyteller as he shared the experience of losing his virginity in an analog world .
+President and chief creative officer of Grey New York, Tor Myhren, proved to be a talented storyteller as he shared the experience of losing his virginity in an analog world.
 Thanks to our socially savvy attendees at the event, the hashtag #MediaSummit captured many of the highlights and key talking points, on Twitter.